Skip to main content

 Dell PowerFlex + EKS Hybrid Nodes

-Official reference implementation from Dell Technologies, operating PostgreSQL database in EKS Hybrid Nodes environment integrated with PowerFlex storage.
+An official reference implementation conducted by Dell Technologies, operating a PostgreSQL database with PowerFlex storage in an EKS Hybrid Nodes environment.

 Performance Results:

-- Flexibility of software-defined storage combined with Kubernetes-native integration
+• Flexibility of software-defined storage with Kubernetes-native integration

 Superbet (Happening) Distributed Edge Case